wolfdale/circuit_breaker/README.md

 # circuit_breaker
-Microservice Circuit Breaker Design Pattern
+Microservice Circuit Breaker Design Pattern.

 A small demo of circuit breaker design patter when there is high volume of traffic between services.